Mgbams/employee/README.md

 email: ['', [Validators.required, CustomValidators.emailDomain('king.com')]],
 ```

-Here we refeenced CustomValidators and then emailDomain() function inside it.
+Here we referenced CustomValidators and then emailDomain() function inside it.